SyncrateLabs/syncrate-docs/basics/images-and-media/governance.md

 ## The SYNC DAO

 The SYNC DAO is the primary decision-making body.
-Token holders stake SYNC to receive veSYNC (Voting Escrow SYNK), which grants the right to propose and vote on protocol upgrades.
+Token holders stake SYNC to receive veSYNC (Voting Escrow SYNC), which grants the right to propose and vote on protocol upgrades.

 **Core Governance Pillars:**